donkirkby/chess-kit/docs/new_rules.md

 In addition to the Los Alamos changes, there's no such thing as check or checkmate, since you're working as partners.

-If you don't think care what move your partner makes, you can pass, and they can then make any move they want.
+If you don't really care what move your partner makes, you can pass, and they can then make any move they want.

 ### Game End